DataDog/hiring-engineers/answers.md

 `{"q": "avg:my_metric{*} by {host}"}`.

-While the graphs looked identical on the timeboard in the web UI, I realized this subtle mistake by using the JSON editor in the web UI to compare the two requests.
+While the graphs looked identical on the timeboard in the web UI, I realized this subtle mistake in the JSON editor, which had two separate inputs, one for "from" and one for "avg by"; the former was what I was supposed to be using.

 For graphing a metric from my MySQL integration, I chose bytes sent, since it would show data without the need for me to do anything else.
-I then applied `anomalies` using the [docs about the anomaly function](https://docs.datadoghq.com/monitors/monitor_types/anomaly/), which looked like this:
+I then applied `anomalies` using the [anomaly documentation](https://docs.datadoghq.com/monitors/monitor_types/anomaly/), which looked like this:

 `{"q": "anomalies(mysql.performance.bytes_sent{*}, 'basic', 3)"}`

 Lastly, I had to sum up all of the values of `my_metric` into 1-hour buckets.
-I did this with the help of the [docs that described using the rollup function](https://docs.datadoghq.com/graphing/#aggregate-and-rollup), once again using the JSON editor to verify that by request was formatted correctly.
+I did this with the help of the [rollup function docs](https://docs.datadoghq.com/graphing/#aggregate-and-rollup), once again using the JSON editor to verify that my request was formatted correctly.

 `{"q": "avg:my_metric{host:Prestige.local}.rollup(sum, 3600)"}`